GeorgeLittler/guess-the-country-game/README.md

 # Guess The Country Game

-**Guess The Country** is an interactive quiz game where players choose clues from different categories to identify a European country.
-You can select up to three clues per round from categories like Culture, Geography, History, Politics, Random Knowledge, and Sport.
+**Guess The Country** is an interactive geography game where players pick clues from different categories in order to identify a European country.
+You can select up to three clues per round from these clue categories: Culture, Geography, History, Politics, Random Knowledge, and Sport.
 Points are awarded based on the number of clues used, encouraging strategic play.
 Users can also submit new clues for approval.

 ---